Britnell/way-js/README.md

 #### x-if

-must be used with template tags, and only adds the elements to the dom when condition is true. use this for elements you dont want to render or even logic that might break when an element not defined or so
+must be used with template tags, and only adds the elements to the dom when condition is true. use this for elements you dont want to render or even logic that might break when an element not defined or so.

 ```html
 <p x-show="list.value.length===0">List is empty!</p>